yiluheihei/microbiomeMarker/README.md

   otu_qza = otuqza_file, taxa_qza = taxaqza_file,
   sam_tab = sample_file, tree_qza = treeqza_file
 )
+#> Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
+#> Also defined by 'tidytree'
+#> Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
+#> Also defined by 'tidytree'
+#> Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
+#> Also defined by 'tidytree'
+#> Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
+#> Also defined by 'tidytree'
+#> Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
+#> Also defined by 'tidytree'
+#> Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
+#> Also defined by 'tidytree'
+#> Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
+#> Also defined by 'tidytree'
 ps
 #> phyloseq-class experiment-level object
 #> otu_table()   OTU Table:         [ 770 taxa and 34 samples ]